hassnainfareed/awesome-ethical-hacking-resources/README.md

 # Awesome Resources For Learning Hacking & Pentesting ![Awesome Hacking](https://img.shields.io/badge/awesome-hacking-red.svg) ![Awesome community](https://img.shields.io/badge/awesome-community-green.svg)

 What I’m sharing here is a collection of some best resources about Hacking & Penetration Testing to make you learn faster!

-(Maybe i forgot to add some of my notes but i'll do regular updates!)

-**Let's make it the biggest resource repository for our community.**
+Let's make it the best resource repository for our community.

-Also you can find my own writeups/tutorials on medium : @hussnainfareed  :)
+**Also you can find my own writeups/tutorials on medium : @hussnainfareed  :)**

 ## Books